Mohammad Montazeri: Controversy

 At the initial phase of the Iranian revolution the activities of the Montazeri's group, SATJA, led to tensions between Montazeri and both the Guards's leadership and the provisional government.
 His father, Ayatollah Hossein Ali Montazeri, publicly reprimanded him and stated that Mohammad had poor mental health because he had been tortured by the former Shah's secret police.
 Eventually, elder Montazeri disassociated himself from his son’s activities.

 Mohammad Montazeri was part of the Libya-friendly group in the court of Khomeini, and there was a feud between his group and the faction, called "Syrian mafia", led by Sadegh Ghotbzadeh.
-Ghotbzadeh's faction was called previously the Liberation Movement of Iran (LMI), and Mostafa Chamran was also part of it.
+Ghotbzadeh's faction was called previously the Liberation Movement of Iran, and Mostafa Chamran was also part of it.
 In addition, Montazeri had serious disagreements with Ayatollah Mohammad Beheshti, cofounder of the Islamic Republican Party.

-Death
+Death and aftermath

 Montazeri was killed in a bombing at the central headquarters of the then ruling party, Islamic Republican Party, in Tehran on 28 June 1981.
 The Islamic Republic of Iran suspected various organizations and individuals, including SAVAK, the Iraqi regime, the People's Mujahedin of Iran, the United States, royalist army officers, and "internal mercenaries".
 The death toll in the attack was 73, including Behesti, cabinet ministers and the members of the Majlis.
 A state funeral was held for the victims on 30 June and a week of mourning was proclaimed.
 Montazeri was buried in the Fatima Masumeh Shrine in Qom where his father would also be buried on 21 December 2009.

 Four Iraqi agents and Mehdi Tafari were executed for the incident.

+Following the assassination of Montazeri Iran's support for the dissident groups in Saudi Arabia intensified.
+Iran also initiated its financial support for the protests in Saudi Arabia during the hajj periods in the 1980s.

 Legacy

-A street in Qom was named after him, Martyr Mohammad Montazeri boulevard.
+A street in Qom was named after Montazeri, Martyr Mohammad Montazeri boulevard.
+Rashed Jafaripour Kaveri published a book on Montazeri in Persian in 2013.